 Battle House Renaissance is a four star, restored historic hotel, and is close to the Mobile Convention Center.
-The Battle House is a member of the Historic Hotels of America, has Mobile’s only four star restaurant, and you must check out the whispering arches.
+The Battle House is a member of the Historic Hotels of America, has Mobile’s only four star restaurant, and you must experience the whispering arches.

-Watch this video of my suite at Battle House house.
+Watch this video of my suite at Battle House.

 Really adventurous and intrepid explorers should look into the Tensaw Delta platforms.
 See information below.